PC & Mobile technology

 ChatGPT can prepare an article, a poem, a story, a love letter or anything else for us in a few seconds.
 It currently runs on the GPT-4 (Turbo) language model and can be a useful tool even for writers like us, but without detailed instructions we'll end up with some general content that isn't very interesting.
 He also likes to use the same compositions very much.
 He likes to use "In this digital world..." for the introduction, "In the following..." or "In this article we will..." at the end of the introduction, intertitles are usually very general.
 For example, if it describes a phone, it will use the name of the components for intertitles.
 If the intertitle is longer, it will often capitalize all the words.
 He has problems with prepositions, but he also likes to use words that we don't hear very often, like "conclusive, reassuring..." and the like.

 There is nothing wrong with helping each other with the tools available to us.
-However, it is important to use the tools correctly, check the content and correct it.
+However, it is important that we use the tools correctly, we check the content and correct it as well.

 Words are a big problem for photo generators.
 If you command him that you want him to create a birthday card for you and it says "Happy birthday, John!
 When are you going to worship the round?”, you will most likely get the grease.
 The problem is not only in noisemakers and in Slovenian, language models generally have problems with generating words in pictures.
 Even if you want the text in English, it may happen that you get something completely different from what you want.